BAMeScience/PepGM/readme.md

 ### Installation

-1. Clone the repo
+Clone the repo
    ```sh
    git clone https://github.com/BAMeScience/PepGM.git
    ```
- In accordance with the Snakemake recommendations, we suggest to save youe data in the 'resources' folder.
+In accordance with the Snakemake recommendations, we suggest to save your data in the 'resources' folder.
 All outputs will be saved in the 'results' folder.

 ### Preparation